Logiqx/wsw-results/docs/tech/motion.md

 2022

-- GT-31 and Motion tracks will be processed by GPSResults.
+- GT-31 and Motion tracks will be processed by GPSResults as in previous years.
 - Newly created reporting software will use the output of GPSResults to generate the daily rankings and update the weekly rankings.

 2023